Kent State University at East Liverpool

+Satellite campus of Kent State University, Ohio, U.S.

 Kent State University at East Liverpool (Kent State East Liverpool) is a satellite campus of Kent State University in East Liverpool, Ohio, United States.
 Administered with Kent State University at Salem, Kent State East Liverpool offers bachelor's and associate degrees.
 The campus consists of two buildings in downtown East Liverpool; John J. Purinton Hall and the Mary Patterson Building.
 As of 2021, enrollment at Kent State East Liverpool was 462 with total enrollment for the Columbiana Campuses at over 1,400.

 History

 Kent State East Liverpool was established in 1965 as an academic outreach of Kent State located in the International Brotherhood of Operative Potters building.
 It moved to its present location in 1968, purchasing the former East Liverpool High School downtown campus from the East Liverpool City School District.
 In the same year, the school was officially established as a Kent State University regional branch.
 In 2009, East Liverpool Campus and Kent State's Salem Campus merged administrators and faculty to become Kent State University Columbiana Campus, with both branches remaining in their respective locations.